fthdgn-gh/website/content/blog/meta/index.en.md

 ---

 I want to talk about meta and I want to talk about talking about it.
-It's strange that we are not talking about meta about meta, like it doesn't have it.
+It's strange that we are not talking about meta, ABOUT meta, like it doesn't have it.

 Not to deep dive in, let's start with the definition of meta; (of a creative work) referring to itself or to the conventions of its genre; self-referential.
 Here is also the [Wiki page](https://en.wikipedia.org/wiki/Meta) for it, go ahead and give it a read, I'll be right here.